 The Cadillac Book Tower, designed by architect Louis Kemper in 1916 opened in 1926 and required a decade to construct and survived with a similar history to the Detroit Free Press Building.
 Allen was selected by Christman/Brinker to restore the exterior cast iron to its former glory.
 The building’s history and innovative approaches to preservation to be discussed in detail.

 Allen Metals was also selected by Christman/Brinker to repair the monumental cast iron and steel windows at Michigan Central Station.
-We will discuss the history of the train station, the current condition of these windows, typical failures, repairs methodologies, and construction techniques used to rebuild and reinstall portions of these deteriorated windows.

 The Detroit Free Press Building, the Cadillac Book Tower, and Michigan Central Station exemplify the state of Architectural Cast Iron in the City of Detroit after decades of neglect and decay.
 These 3 case studies serve as successful examples of preservation projects that met design requirements, challenging schedules, and budget constraints.